ashrqat-fawzy/product-landing-page/README.md

-This my first project in SYNC.
+This my first project for SYNC.